 - Remove from the smoker.

 - Place the pie into an oven preheated to 400.
 Bake for 10-15 minutes on the bottom rack until the crust looks browned.
+It helps to use a glass pie plate so you can check the color.

 - Cool to room temperature before serving